willhollingsworth/Misc-Scripts/README.md

 # Misc-Scripts
-A collection of Smaller scripts
+A collection of smaller scripts